abigailwozniak/job-tenure/detail.md

 ## NLSY_Materials

-- Raw data was downloaded from https://www.nlsinfo.org/investigator/pages/login
+- Raw data files nlsy79_sp2019.dct and nlsy97_sp2019.dct were downloaded from https://www.nlsinfo.org/investigator/pages/login.
+(These files are large, and thus not included in this repository.)
 - **makedata_nlsy79.do** - uses the raw data from 1979-1994, cleans it, and outputs nlsy79_1979to1994.dta.
-This do file also calls nlsy79_sp2019.dct, nlsy79_sp2019-value-labels.do, and rename_nlsy79_sp2019.do.
+This do file calls nlsy79_sp2019.dct, nlsy79_sp2019-value-labels.do, and rename_nlsy79_sp2019.do.
 - **makedata_nlsy97.do** - uses the raw data from 1997-2011, cleans it, and outputs nlsy97_1997to2011.dta.
 This do file also calls nlsy97_sp2019.dct, nlsy97_sp2019-value-labels.do, and rename_nlsy97_sp2019.do.
 - **nlsy79_sp2019.dct**, **nlsy97_sp2019.dct**, **nlsy79_sp2019-value-labels.do** and **nlsy97_sp2019-value-labels.do** - provided by the NLS INvestigator website (link above) and can be used to repliacte the raw extracts.
 - **rename_nlsy79_sp2019.do** and **rename_nlsy97_sp2019.do** - quickly processes renaming the raw NLSY variables.